-What is Euroscola
+What is Euroscola?

 Each year Euroscola welcomes thousands of students aged between 16 to 18 years old from all 28 European Union Members States to spend a day in Strasbourg and become Members of the European Parliament.
 Students experience a day as an MEP, engaging in the EU decision-making through debates in the hemicycle, negotiations with their colleagues, voting and adopting resolutions on topical European issues.

 Each European Parliament Information Office is in charge of the selection procedure through competitions in its Member State.

-Euroscola is an important communication tool for the European Parliament to reach out to young people and to give young people the possibility to experience the work and decision making process in our European Institution.
+Euroscola is an important communication tool for the European Parliament to reach out to young people and to give young people the possibility to experience the work and decision making process in our European institution.

 Participation is awarded to schools making it through a national competition organized by the European Parliament Information Office in each Member State.
 Successful candidates get an important subsidy towards the cost of their journey to Strasbourg.
-To be able to take an active part, the 600 participating students prepare themselves in their schools from months ahead and come to Strasbourg already acquainted with the issues up for discussion.
+To be able to take an active part, the 500 participating students prepare themselves in their schools months ahead and come to Strasbourg already acquainted with the issues up for discussion.